scieloorg/opac_5/docs/wiki/About-management.md

 _Update: Development team, 05-Aug-2024_

-To manage the "About SciELO" link, you need to have access to the administrative area of the website.
+To manage the "About SciELO" link, the access to the website administrative area is needed.

 The _link_ to access the administrative area is [http://yourdomain/admin](http://yourdomain/admin)